Dante-Capobianco/Terminal-Chess/README.md

-# Online-Chess
+# Download & Play Your Friends in Terminal Chess!
-Two player, local multiplayer, terminal-based chess game demonstrating skillset in object-oriented programming, logic programming, and data structures in Java.
+**From scratch, I created a two player, local multiplayer, terminal-based chess game.
+It uses Java classes and various logic structures to replicate the game of chess in any computer terminal.**

+By simply inputting the initial position (row & column) and desired final position of the piece you wish to move, the program will move your chess piece, visualized as unicode symbols, around on the virtual board!